Mstarr85/Quiz/README.md

 <img width="1440" alt="Screen Shot 2020-04-14 at 9 46 21 AM" src="https://user-images.githubusercontent.com/53281244/79232296-56a14f00-7e35-11ea-9c1b-7bcee8176727.png">

+# Bootstrap

+## Description

-This is a responsive javascript quiz
+   This is a responsive multiple choice quiz using Javascript

-Getting Started:
+## Installation Instructions

+   * Clone Repo to local machine

+   * Open HTML file with default browser

+                  or

+   * Click on the Github Deployed Link below

+## How It Works

     *There are 5 questions on this quiz